forkrul/collaborationBridge/docs/source/user-guide/sections/authentication.md

 # Authentication Guide

-This guide covers everything you need to know about authentication in the 8760 application.
+This guide covers everything you need to know about authentication in the application.

 ## Overview

-8760 uses JWT (JSON Web Token) based authentication for secure access to protected resources.
+The application uses JWT (JSON Web Token) based authentication for secure access to protected resources.
 The authentication system provides:

 - **Secure Token-Based Authentication**: JWT tokens for stateless authentication
 - **User Registration and Login**: Complete user account management